-But, as and when you are ready to get back in the dating game, you’ll likely have a lot of questions and apprehension.
+When you do get ready to get back into the game, you’ll indulge into over- thinking and might end up developing a lot of questions and subsequent apprehension.
 How do you meet someone when you’re a single parent?
 Or just, how do you get back into dating as a single mom?
-Well, we at Bonobology want our single mamas to be happy and fulfilled, so we’ve got some tips for you on dating as a single mom.
-We even talked to some amazing single mums, who shared their own tips and stories.

 9 Tips When Dating As A Single Mom

-We get it – dating as a single mom is hard.
-But if you have decided to dip your toes back into the dating pool, we’ve put together a friendly guide you can keep handy.
+But we get it – dating as a single mom isn’t a piece of cake.
+However, if you do decide to dip your toes back into the dating pool, we’ve put together a friendly guide you can keep handy.
 Dating as a single mom?
 We’re with you all the way.

 1. Give yourself time

 How to start dating as a single mom, you wonder?
-We advise you to take your time.
-Especially if you’re dating as a single mom after divorce or a bad breakup, it’s okay not to rush into dating right away.
+We swore to be honest, didn’t we?
+So, we advise you to take your time.
+Especially if you’re dating as a single mom after a divorce or a bad breakup, it’s okay not to rush into dating right away.

 A 2019 survey shows that many women were already thinking about dating fairly early into their divorce or separation, with 65% saying they started dating within the first year itself.
 While getting back in the dating pool is exciting, make sure you’re ready for it.
 Remember, there’s no rush.

-Get to a good place in your head, do at least some of your post-breakup healing, and then consider getting back to dating.
-Even if you haven’t just come out of a breakup, but are struggling with the realities of raising a child on your own, it’s perfectly all right to figure out the other aspects of your life, before you jump back to dating.
+Make sure you’re not in your head about a fairy-tale romance that awaits you.
+Engage into some of your post-breakup healing and then consider getting back to dating.
+Even if you haven’t just come out of a breakup, but are struggling with the realities of dating as a single mom with a baby, it’s perfectly alright to figure out the other aspects of your life, before you jump right back in.

 Related Reading: 8 Dating Tips For Single Moms To Bounce Back